lachlandeer/snakemake-econ-r/README.md

 This will install all the packages we need.
 It may take a while.

+## Step 3: Running the Example

-Once complete, we can run our project.
+Once steps 1 and 2 complete, we can run our project.
 The result will be 2 pdfs: (1) mrw_replication.pdf - a pdf with some figures and tables of results included; and (2) mrw_replication slides - some slides that also contain some figures and pdfs that were build using this project.